 Patterns of inheritance for CMT include:

-- X-linked – the abnormal gene is carried on the X-chromosome, which is involved in determining the baby’s sex.
-Each child, male or female, of a mother carrying the CMT type X-linked gene has a 50 per cent chance of inheriting the disorder.
+- X-linked – the altered gene is carried on the X-chromosome, which is involved in determining the baby’s sex.
+Each child, male or female, of a mother carrying the CMT type X-linked gene has a 50 per cent chance of inheriting the condition.
 Males are more affected than females.
 Females may be carriers without showing any obvious effects.
 All daughters of an affected man would inherit the gene, but none of his sons.
 (There is no ‘male-to-male transmission’ in these families.)

 The causes of the various types of CMT include: